IndAlok/HexaCiphers/README.md

 ## Acknowledgments

-This project was developed for **Smart India Hackathon 2024**.
+This project was developed with ❤️ by IndAlok[https://github.com/IndAlok].
 Special thanks to:
 - Google Generative AI team for Gemini API access
 - Vercel for serverless infrastructure platform
 - Neon for PostgreSQL database services